JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ## [Continuous sampling](@id continuous_sampling)

-Continuous sampling allows to bring continuous processes into a simulation or can be used for visualization or logging and collecting statistics.
+Continuous sampling allows to bring continuous processes or real world data into a simulation or can be used for visualization or logging and collecting statistics.

 If you provide the clock with a time interval `Δt`, it ticks with a fixed sample rate.
 At each tick it will call registered functions or expressions: